-- An appeal should be made by the tenant or prospective tenant within 21 days of the decision regarding their tenancy.
-Appeals should be submitted in writing to the Tenancy Services Manager. - The appeal will be conducted by another Council Officer who was not involved in the original decision and must be senior to the person who made the original decision. - The appeals process will be based on written representations.
-The senior officer may interview tenants, prospective tenants and other interested parties but there will be no requirement to hold a full oral hearing. - The appeal decision should be made within 20 working days of the appeal request being made or as soon as reasonably practicable afterwards. - If the tenant or prospective tenant is dissatisfied with the response from the senior officer, they will have a further right of appeal to the Housing Appeals Committee.
-Such requests should be made in writing to the Corporate Services Manager within 21 days of the initial appeal decision being provided to the tenant or prospective tenant. - 10.2 Complaints will be handled under the GYBC corporate complaints procedure.
-Complaints will be investigated by a manager who will acknowledge a complaint and respond fully within 10 working days or as soon as reasonably practicable afterwards.
+An appeal should be made by the tenant or prospective tenant within 21 days of the decision regarding their tenancy.
+Appeals should be submitted in writing to the Tenancy Services Manager.

+- The appeal will be conducted by another Council Officer who was not involved in the original decision and must be senior to the person who made the original decision. - The appeals process will be based on written representations.
+The senior officer may interview tenants, prospective tenants and other interested parties but there will be no requirement to hold a full oral hearing. - The appeal decision should be made within 20 working days of the appeal request being made or as soon as reasonably practicable afterwards. - If the tenant or prospective tenant is dissatisfied with the response from the senior officer, they will have a further right of appeal to the Appeals Committee.
+Such requests should be made in writing to the Corporate Services Manager within 21 days of the initial appeal decision being provided to the tenant or prospective tenant. - 10.2 Complaints will be handled under the GYBC corporate Compliments and Complaints Policy. .

-11 Review of Policy
+11. Review of Policy

-This policy will be reviewed bi-annually.
+This policy will be reviewed every two years.